sarthak0797/Digit-Recognition/README.md

 # Accurcay
-  The newtwork achieved an accuracy of 94.5%
+  The network achieved an accuracy of 94.5%